 Wally, still lost in thought, didn’t listen to the air station’s response.
 Why didn’t the Avengers just fly due west till they hit land?
 It was an easy solution if you got lost over this stretch of ocean.
 Probably got disoriented and didn’t know which way was west.
 Wally normally would have chalked up Flight 19’s disappearance to pilot error or the growing bad weather, if not for the stories he’d heard lately.
 Several other pilots and crews talked of seeing strange lights, of instruments malfunctioning inexplicably.
 Wally didn’t believe in the supernatural, but these events made him wonder.
 Probably just a Kraut superweapon, he joked to himself, trying to relieve the mounting dread.

-An hour later, the navigators told him they’d arrived near 29 north, 79 west.
+An hour later, the navigator told him they’d arrived near 29 north, 79 west.
 Wally banked the plane, beginning his expanding square.
 “Keep our pattern tight,” he radioed back to the navigators.
 “And make sure you keep good track of where we are.
 I don’t want to get lost like F19.”
 A faint light caught his attention, but when he focused out the cockpit window, he saw nothing.
 “Everyone else,” Wally continued, trying to shut the tales out of his mind, “keep your eyes peeled.
 I know it’s blacker than the devil’s heart out there, but we can’t be bunk lizards.
-Those guys could be casting the last anchor.
+Those guys could be going for their last swim.
 Let’s get cracking.”
 The crew acknowledged his orders.

 Several minutes passed, and Wally made the course corrections given to him by the navigators.
 The world outside was an inky, claustrophobic black, and he wondered how they’d ever spot the missing airmen.
 Probably fly over them a hundred times and never see a sign.
 Hopefully, at least one of them is conscious and has a flare gun.